Alberto Gallego

 This post was getting a bit long, so I’m going to break it up into several parts.
 As you can see, this information is quite basic.
 I’m not a health expert, and of course, these are just recommendations.

-If you like this, you can subscribe to Yugen, my weekly newsletter where I talk about my projects and various topics related to creativity, health, and living independently.
+If you like this, you can subscribe to Yugen, my newsletter where I talk about my projects and various topics related to creativity, health, and living independently.

 You can unsubscribe whenever you want.
 No hard feelings here.
+If you prefer, you can also follow by RSS.